San Marino in the Eurovision Song Contest 2018: Final

 The final was held on 3 March 2018 and was broadcast live from Bratislava, Slovakia by SMRTV through a terrestrial broadcast, satellite and on the YouTube channel of 1in360.
-The results were determined by the 50/50 combination of votes from the jury and a public online vote.
-The public vote consisted of the results from crowdfunding, where users could invest between €2 and €8,000 to the songs on the website Global Rockstar.
+The results were determined by the 50/50 combination of votes from the jury and a crowdfunding online vote.
+The crowdfunding vote consisted of the results from crowdfunding, where users could invest between €2 and €8,000 to the songs on the website Global Rockstar.
 The crowdfunding also entitled investors to royalty payments for streams and downloads of the songs.
-The ranking of both the jury and online vote were converted to points from 1–8, 10 and 12.
-If more than one song got the same investments, they would receive the same score and the rest of the pool of points will be reduced accordingly (the highest investments received 12 points, and if two songs got the same highest investments, both of them received 12 points, with the next highest-placed entry receiving 8 points instead of 10).
+The ranking of both the jury and crowdfunding vote were converted to points from 1–8, 10 and 12.
+All songs that received over €8,000 in investments would receive 12 points and the rest of the pool of points will be reduced accordingly (the highest investments received 12 points, and if two songs got the same highest investments, both of them received 12 points, with the next highest-placed entry receiving 8 points instead of 10).
 The jury for the final consisted of Straub, Capicchioni, Kossàr and John Kennedy O'Connor.